-Still, as shown in Table 3 below, a number of international firms remain invested in Iran.
+Table 3 shows international firms that have invested or remain invested in Iran's energy sector.
 Some of them have not been determined to have violated ISA and may be under investigation by the State Department.
 As discussed above, some firms have been sanctioned, and others have avoided sanctions either through Administration waivers or invocation of the "special rule."

-Possibly or partly as a result, Iran's oil production has fallen slightly to about 3.8 million barrels per day (mbd) from about 4.1 million barrels per day (mbd) in the mid-2000s, and is projected to fall to about 3.3 mbd by 2015.44 Others maintain that Iran's gas sector can more than compensate for declining oil exports, although it needs gas to reinject into its oil fields and remains a relatively minor gas exporter.
+Possibly or partly as a result, Iran's oil production has fallen slightly to about 3.8 million barrels per day (mbd) from about 4.1 million barrels per day (mbd) in the mid-2000s, and is projected to fall to about 3.3 mbd by 2015.
+46 That estimate is somewhat less than the 25% decline over the next five years (by 2016) that the GAO August 3, 2011 report, quoting Oil and Gas Journal, estimates is possible.
+Others maintain that Iran's gas sector can more than compensate for declining oil exports, although it needs gas to reinject into its oil fields and remains a relatively minor gas exporter.
 It exports about 3.6 trillion cubic feet of gas, primarily to Turkey.
-Some Members of Congress believe that ISA would have been even more effective if successive administrations had imposed sanctions available in U.S. law, and have expressed frustration that the executive branch has imposed few, if any, actual sanctions under ISA.
+Some Members of Congress believe that ISA would have been even more effective if successive administrations had imposed ISA sanctions more aggressively.